-ING's climate alignment strategy is guided by the Terra approach.
-Using this approach, ING analyses the most carbon-intensive parts of its portfolio and steers its loan book towards net zero by 2050 or sooner so as to play its part in keeping global warming within 1.5°C compared to pre-industrial levels.
-ING developed the Terra approach in 2019 in partnership with the 2° Investing Initiative (2DII), using their Paris Agreement Capital Transition Assessment (PACTA) for Banks tool (itself co-developed by ING).
-Since then, ING has continued to improve and expand Terra in collaboration with 2DII, also involving new partners like RMI's Center for Climate Aligned Finance (CCAF), which ING became an official strategic partner of in 2022.
+ING Bank's climate alignment strategy is guided by the Terra approach.
+ING Bank uses the Terra approach to steer the most-carbon intensive parts of its portfolio towards reaching net zero by 2050.
+ING Bank developed the Terra approach in 2019 in partnership with the 2° Investing Initiative (2DII), using their Paris Agreement Capital Transition Assessment (PACTA) for Banks tool (itself co-developed by ING).
+Since then, ING Bank has continued to improve and expand Terra in collaboration with 2DII, also involving new partners such as RMI's Center for Climate Aligned Finance (CCAF), which ING Bank became an official strategic partner of in 2022.

-In 2019, ING published its first annual Terra progress report, covering its financing of five carbon-intensive sectors over 2018.
-As of now, Terra covers ING's nine most carbon-intensive sectors, which account for the majority of emissions associated with ING's loan book (the nine sectors covered: power generation, oil and gas, commercial real estate, residential real estate (mortgages), cement, steel, automotive, aviation and shipping).
+In 2019, ING Bank published its first annual Terra progress report, covering its financing of five carbon-intensive sectors over 2018.
+The twelve (sub)sectors ING Bank currently focuses on are: power generation, upstream oil & gas, mid- and downstream oil & gas, automotive, shipping, aviation, steel, cement, aluminium, dairy, residential real estate and commercial real estate.

-In March 2022, ING announced its intention to stop dedicated upstream finance (lending or capital markets) for new oil and gas fields approved for development after 31 December 2021.
+In March 2022, ING Bank announced its intention to stop dedicated upstream finance (lending or capital markets) for new oil and gas fields approved for development after 31 December 2021.
 In March 2023, the scope of the restriction was expanded from only upstream (exploration and production) to include restricting dedicated finance to connected midstream (oil and gas infrastructure) activities that unlock new field developments.
-In December 2023, ING announced it is taking the next steps in the energy approach, phasing out the financing of upstream oil and gas activities by 2040 and aiming to triple new financing for renewable energy by 2025.
+In December 2023, ING Bank announced it is taking the next steps in the energy approach, phasing out the financing of upstream oil and gas activities by 2040 and aiming to triple new financing for renewable energy by 2025.
+In September 2024, ING Bank announced, in the 2024 Climate Progress Update, new steps in its policy for energy financing.
+ING Bank will stop all new general financing to so-called pure-play upstream oil & gas companies that continue to develop new oil & gas fields.
+This policy is applicable with immediate effect.
+In addition, guided by the IEA World Energy Outlook